maxviazov/Spring-Frameworks-/What's-New-in-Spring-Framework-5.x.md

 ### Testing

 * `WebTestClient` has improved support for asserting all values of a header.
+* Multipart data matchers in the [client-side REST test](https://docs.spring.io/spring/docs/current/spring-framework-reference/testing.html#spring-mvc-test-client) support for the `RestTemplate`.
-* HtmlUnit integration for MockMvc supports file upload parameters.
+* HtmlUnit integration for Spring MVC Test supports file upload parameters.

 ## What's New in Version 5.2